- Duration: 4 Hours (approx.)

 Investigate connections within a wetland ecosystem

-Can be run as a two site comparison, at Lake Joondalup - Site 1: Picnic Cove and Site 2: Neil Hawkins Park.
+This excursion can be run as a two site comparison.
+Lake Joondalup - Site 1: Picnic Cove and Site 2: Neil Hawkins Park; or at CREEC - Site 1: upstream of weir and Site 2: downstream of weir.

-Excursion runs from 10am to 2pm including 30min for morning tea and lunch.
-Start and finish times can be adjusted to your needs.
+Excursion runs from 10am to 2pm including morning tea and lunch times.
+Groups arrive at 10 am then have 15-20 minutes for morning tea, activities commence after morning tea.
+Finish times can be adjusted to your needs.

 - Lake Joondalup, Joondalup